 Without weight on dry city streets, this tire performs well.
 It delivers a stable ride, a comfortable experience, and proper traction and grip.
 Even though the tread noise was louder than other tires, it did not make much difference as most tires are loud in this category.

-With weight or tow, the performance was not as stable, and the grip was not as smooth, however, overall it is a safe experience to drive with this tire by carrying the load.
-As it provides responsive handling in any dry conditions with heavy loads.
+With weight or tow, the performance was not as stable, and the grip was not as smooth; however, overall, it is a safe experience to drive with this tire by carrying the load as it provides responsive handling in any dry conditions with heavy loads.

-On pitted roads and gravels, the tire was not as comfortable as all-terrain tires, but it tackle the situations properly.
+On pitted roads and gravels, the tire was not as comfortable as all-terrain tires, but it tackled the situations properly.
 The response was quick and accurate without distorting balance.
 On potholes, the grip was also great.

-Overall in dry road conditions, with weight or without weight, the tire was stable and comfortable, and delight us in every moment of our journey.
+Overall in dry road conditions, with weight or without weight, the tire was stable and comfortable, and delighted us in every moment of our journey.
 For confident dry and warm season rides, this tire is a perfect choice for trucks.

 Wet and Rain Experience

 But after 6/32 tread depth is gone, the tire performs weirdly in wet and snow conditions.
-It loses traction when the weight is on the vehicle, and it hydroplanes in the deep-standing water, although it is not usual, it can be dangerous to drive if you are unaware of it.
+It loses traction when the weight is on the vehicle, and it hydroplanes in the deep-standing water; although it is not usual, it can be dangerous to drive if you are unaware of it.

 To avoid this, driving at a slower pace and with low weight can help, but what is the purpose of buying a commercial tire if it can not handle the weight after certain miles?